 The Village categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
-Level 1 inputs are quoted prices in active markets for identical assets.
-Certificates of deposit classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
-Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices The Village has the following recurring fair value measurements as of June 30, 2021.
+Level 1 inputs are quoted prices in active markets for identical assets; debt securities and certificates of deposit classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
+Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices; Level 3 inputs are significant unobservable inputs.